Orange County Brain Injury Attorney

 The Long-Lasting Impact of a Brain Injury After an Accident

 The Centers for Disease Control and Prevention (CDC) reports that more than 5 million people struggle with some type of brain injury every day and another 1.7 million sustain a serious brain injury each year in the United States.
-Brain injuries claim 52,000 lives, result in 275,000 people being hospitalized and cause another 1.365 million to require treatment in an emergency room.
+Brain injuries claim 52,000 lives, resulting in 275,000 people being hospitalized and cause another 1.365 million to require treatment in an emergency room.

 Any type of injury to the brain can significantly impact all aspects of your life.
 Even the slightest injury can leave you unable to function with daily living tasks, including going to work and making a living.
 This is why it is important to be aware of the signs and symptoms of a brain injury so you can seek immediate treatment after an accident.